Am I self-employed or employed – if I have a limited company?

 The only time you may be treated as self-employed is when claiming Universal Credit or certain other benefits.

 The easiest way to get to grips with this is to avoid thinking that you are the company.
 It’s your business, and you may be the only person working for that business, but you are not self-employed.
-You are working through the company – and that company is a separate entity with its own legal personality.
+You are working through the company, which is a separate entity with its own legal personality.

 Share This Post